IoT Application Development Company

 Device management

-Device registry with full lifecycle management: provisioning (generating unique device certificates at manufacture), status monitoring (connectivity state, last-seen timestamp, battery level, signal strength), and OTA firmware update management that delivers updates in staged rollouts to catch regressions before they reach the full fleet.
-Fleet-level dashboards show health status across thousands of devices, with drill-down to individual device telemetry for diagnostics.
-Alerts fire when devices go offline, report anomalous sensor readings, or fail a health check, routed to the right team rather than flooding a shared inbox.
-Decommissioning workflows revoke device credentials and archive telemetry history when units are retired, keeping your registry clean and your security posture intact.
+Device registry with full lifecycle management: provisioning with unique device certificates, status monitoring of connectivity, last-seen, battery, and signal, and OTA firmware updates delivered in staged rollouts to catch regressions before they reach the full fleet.
+Fleet-level dashboards show health across thousands of devices with drill-down to individual telemetry, alerts fire when devices go offline or report anomalies, and decommissioning workflows revoke credentials and archive history.

 Real-time data pipelines